Updated: Mar 23

 The Original PANArt Hang from Switzerland

-One day, a musician visited the PANArt workshop and suggested the Swiss makers try to build an "inside-out steel drum" that could be played by hands... and the Hang was born.
-Over the years, the Swiss invention went through several iterations known as "generations" but the Hang was an immediate success.
+Then one day, a Swiss musician named Reto Weber visited the PANArt workshop and suggested the Hangmakers try to build an "inside-out steel drum" that could be played by hands... the idea of the Hang was born!
+Over the years, this new resonant vessel went through several iterations known as "generations" but it was clear from the start that it worked.
+The Hang was an immediate success.
 From 2000 to 2013, it is estimated that PANArt built 10,000 Hang sound sculptures.

-Already by the year 2007, acquiring a Hang instrument had become incredibly difficult.
-PANArt had slowed down its production of their steel instrument and would continue to do so until it came to a full stop in 2013.
-This marked the end of the Hang.
+Already by the year 2006-07, acquiring a Hang instrument had become nearly impossible.
+PANArt had intentionally slowed down the production of their steel instrument and would continue to do so until it came to a full stop in 2013.
+This marked the end of the Hang but not of PANArt...

 The Halo Handpan of Pantheon Steel from Missouri